metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `name` (String) Name of an existing LokiStack resource to use.
 - `namespace` (String) Namespace where this 'LokiStack' resource is located.
-If omited, it is assumed to be the same as 'spec.namespace'.
+If omitted, it is assumed to be the same as 'spec.namespace'.

 <a id="nestedatt--spec--loki--manual"></a>